Learn everything you need to know about the CMA pass rates and find out when your CMA score release date will be.

 The essay portion of the CMA exam is broken down into multiple questions based on the two scenarios provided.
 Your answers are manually graded by a subject-matter expert, and essays can be awarded partial credit, so never leave an item blank.
 Your goal is to show that you possess the knowledge of a CMA, and every point helps you achieve this goal.

-It is important to note that the CMA graders are looking to give you points, not take them away.
+Note that the CMA graders are looking to give you points, not take them away.
 Don’t worry about including too much information when you’re writing your essays.
-Ultimately, the more of your thought process you show, the better the chances are for the grader to find things worthy of points.
+Ultimately, the more of your thought process you show, the better the chances are for the grader to find your work worthy of points.

 NOTE: This doesn’t mean you should throw a bunch of unrelated topics into your essay.
 If you begin to write poorly or confuse the point of your essay by adding a bunch of unrelated content, you will end up losing points for organization and writing skills.